yahiafarghaly/vTAL/README.md

 ## HTAL description

 This layer contains standard APIs which expected to do a certain functionlity so vTAL algorithm for handling too many virtual timers can work properly.
+And it implies the implementation of the hardware timer.

 ## What makes it special